eddpeterson/theBucketList/Video.md

+Explain what is The Bucket List during video!!!

+Explain the goals priorities with drag and drop.

+Explain the timeline feature.

 Commitment!!!
 Make a commitment, work hard on it and the accomplishment of what matters to you will be the ultimate prize there is!